 However, if you want to snag an interview on a podcast, I wrote a post called Podcasts That Feature Indie Authors.

 I hope I was able to clear up some of the more common misconceptions about marketing.
-If you have anything to add, please do so in the comments section.
+If you found this post helpful please like and share.